Top 10 places to spend Christmas in the UK

 • Must see: The lobster pot Christmas tree is possibly one of the most unique Christmas trees you’re likely to find

-• Must try: Order a hog roast on the night of the Christmas light switch on as you await the fireworks display
+• Must try: Order a hog roast on the night of the Christmas lights switch-on as you await the fireworks display

 • Stay nearby: Tall Tree Cottage, Clovelly | sleeps 6